 Nonprescription or over-the-counter drugs that do not require a prescription from a doctor

 You should use only one pharmacy to fill your prescriptions.
 That way, you will have a single, complete source for all of your medications.
-The pharmacist will be more likely to pick up potential interactions among them.
+The pharmacist will be more likely to pick up potential interactions among them and contact your doctor if needed.
 This applies to OTC as well as prescription drugs.

 When you fill your prescription at the pharmacy, make sure to do the following:

 Your pharmacist must have the same information as your doctor regarding your medications and past reactions you have had (again, no reaction is too trivial to bring up).

 If there are children in the home, make sure to ask for child-resistant lids.